Membership Types & Fees

 Life Members will be members of the Society who have made outstanding contributions to Anaesthesia in New Zealand, and/or to the New Zealand Society of Anaesthetists.
 They will be nominated by the Executive Committee and elected as Life Members at a General Meeting of the Society.
 They will be eligible to vote, to hold office and form part of the quorum at meetings of members.

-We ask all our members to complete in full the details on the form so that your records are current and accurate.
-We ask for your year of birth and gender: this helps us to obtain accurate demographics of our membership which allows us to better represent the community we are supporting.
+We ask new members to complete a membership application form.
+This form will ask for your contact details, year and month of birth, gender and ethnicity: this helps us to obtain accurate demographics of our membership which allows us to better represent the community we are supporting.

-Once you register your details, you will be directed to a payment screen to pay your subscription (if applicable).
+Once you register your details, you will be directed to pay your subscription (if applicable).

 Upon completion of payment, you will be sent an automated acknowledgement of your registration as well as details to gain access to the members’ only section of the website.
 For those logging in for the first time, we would recommend resetting your password after logging in.
 Once the process is completed, access to the members’ only section will be triggered.

-Credit Card payment (Visa or MasterCard) via the website is preferred but you can also pay by internet banking into our account: 02 0168-0240227-000 (BNZ) referencing NZSA Subs and your name to assist with payment reconciliation.
+Credit Card payment (Visa or MasterCard) via the website is available but you can also pay by internet banking into our account: 02 0168-0240227-000 (BNZ) referencing NZSA Subs and your name to assist with payment reconciliation.
+Please note that credit card payments attract processing fees

 The membership year is 1 January to 31 December, with fees reviewed at the NZSA Annual General Meeting.
 Members who have not paid by 31 January will not be able to access member pages until their membership is renewed.

-If you are on the SMO MECA (relevant for many in ‘MOSS’ and ‘Fellow” positions), then please select the “Full Membership” option as you will be able to claim back the full membership fee from your DHB.
+If you are on the SMO MECA (relevant for many in ‘MOSS’ and ‘Fellow” positions), then please select the “Full Membership” option.
+You may be able to claim back the full membership fee from your employer.

 Trainee membership is free.
 This does not include the AIC Journal; however, you have the option of adding the journal subscription to your trainee membership for a fee.

-Ordinary members can claim back their fees or a percentage of their fees depending on their FTE when working in public under the Collective Agreement.
+Full members can claim their fees or a percentage of their fees depending on their FTE when working in public under the Collective Agreement.

 Private anaesthetists can claim all or a portion of their fees as a business expense depending on the portion of their private practice.